-This part is about a new feature of the Gothic Reloaded mod, which is still in development: The times of day and the weather.
+This part is about a new feature of the Gothic Reloaded Mod, which is still in development: The times of day and the weather.

 However, as you can see on the left above the hero, the texture was not tileable.
-Tiling is when the texture repeats itself on a surface without being noticed.
-The solution was to use a different algorithm that produces a periodic noise.
+Tiling is when the texture repeats on a surface without being noticed.
+The solution was to use a different algorithm that generates a periodic noise.
 I was able to achieve the best results with fractal Perlin noise.

 The result is not yet perfect, but it is convincing.
 The plug-in is not only intended to improve the representation of the weather, but also its control.
 Therefore, I first taught Gothic to change the weather every second, switching between sunny and clouded weather as well as our dynamically generated sky.